This is part 1 of a 2-part series: Part 2

 So what should the process look like?
 We will look at specifics ways to restore wounded hearts to Scripture in part 2 of this two-part blog series.

-This is part one of a two part series: Part 2
+This is part 1 of a 2-part series: Part 2